HendriSA/WSB-TOR/README.md

 To install this project in a custom location - not the _Public Downloads_ folder:
 1. Select and install the project in the the desired location.
 2. Navigate to the location you have installed the project.
-3. Modify the Tor_Sandbox.wsb file with your desire text editor.
+3. Modify the Tor_Sandbox.wsb file with your desired text editor.
 4. Set the "Host Folder" field to your selected download location
 <p align="right">(<a href="#top">back to top</a>)</p>